GoelBiju/Visualising-Optimisation-Data/README.md

 cd backend && yarn install
 ```

 The examples provided for client optimisers make use of Python 3.8.10.
-To run and test with the sample data provided, install the Python dependencies from the root of the project with the following:
+To run and test with the sample data provided, install the Python dependencies from the root of the project with the following (installing Python packages to user directory, optionally create a virtual environment and remove "--user" argument):

 ```bash
 pip install --user -r requirements.txt